abelardopardo/ontask_b/docs_src/Using/workflow_ops.rst

 Additional Workflow Operations
 ******************************

-In addition to the operations described in the previous sections to upload and merge data, create actions, and run these actions, there are additional operations for the workflow that can be accessed through the |fa-cog| More pull-down menu in the top-bar menu.
+In addition to the operations described in the previous sections to upload and merge data, create actions, and run these actions, there are additional operations for the workflow that can be accessed through the *More* pull-down menu in the top-bar menu.
 The settings pages offer information about: workflow operations (export, rename, clone, etc.), column operations (change column type, rename, clone, etc.), scheduled actions, and view logs.

 .. include:: include_details.rst